armdevvel/mxe-SHARED/README.md

   * normal make:
     - for projects that still use this way for some reason, use `make CC=armv7-w64-mingw32-gcc CXX=armv7-w64-mingw32-g++ LD=armv7-w64-mignw32-ld AR=armv7-w64-mingw32-ar AS=armv7-w64-mingw32-as`
   * MXE:
-    - this stays the same, but instead of a host triplet being i686-w64-mingw32 or x86_64-w64-mingw32, you use armv7-w64-mingw32 (without the .static or .shared). basically, run `make MXE_TARGETS="armv7-w64-mingw32" package`
+    - this stays the same, but instead of a host triplet being i686-w64-mingw32 or x86_64-w64-mingw32, you use armv7-w64-mingw32. basically, run `make MXE_TARGETS="armv7-w64-mingw32" package`

 ## FAQ